bmiegemolle/airvantage-api-shell/README.md

 AirVantage API access from Shell command-line
 =============================================

-The **airvantage-api-shell** project aims to provides a Shell script that enables to interact with AirVantage M2M Cloud API in command-line.
+The **airvantage-api-shell** project aims to provides a light and flexible Shell script that enables to interact with AirVantage M2M Cloud API in command-line.

 Prerequisites
 -------------